 Two types of epilepsy are particularly hard to treat and can be quite dangerous:

-CBD has been shown in clinical trials to reduce seizure frequency in individuals who suffer from Dravet syndrome or Lennox-Gastaut syndrome.
-Further, these same studies have demonstrated that CBD is safe to use long-term in both children and adults, with one clinical trial treating individuals for 96 weeks.
+CBD has been shown in clinical trials to reduce seizure frequency in individuals living with Dravet syndrome or Lennox-Gastaut syndrome.
+These same studies have demonstrated that CBD is safe to use long-term in both children and adults, with one clinical trial treating individuals for 96 weeks.

 Scientists also think a neurochemical called adenosine may interact with CBD.
 Adenosine is the brain’s natural anticonsulvant (or antiseizure medication).
 The idea that CBD increases how much adenosine is available in the brain has been supported by research in rats.